-1. hot water thermosiphoning which effectively allowed hot water from the water heater to fight the cooling system due to a failed check valve; and 2.
-AirCycler combo-STAT (thermostat for combination space and domestic hot water heating systems) control problems which sometimes caused heating and cooling to operate at the same time, and sometimes operated the central fan constantly for many hours at a time.
+- 1. Hot water thermosiphoning that effectively allowed hot water from the water heater to fight the cooling system as a result of a failed check valve; and - 2.
+AirCycler® combo-STAT (thermostat for combination space and domestic hot water heating systems) control problems that sometimes caused heating and cooling to operate at the same time and sometimes operated the central fan constantly for many hours at a time.

-Therefore, in order to allow a more direct comparison of the results between categories, a home from each category was selected to be representative of that category based on our knowledge of occupancy effects and equipment problems, combined with analysis of the measured data.
+Therefore, in order to allow a more direct comparison of the results between categories, a home from each category was selected to be representative of that category based on our knowledge of adherence to the recommended temperature and humidity control setpoints, occupancy effects, and equipment problems, combined with observation of the measured data.
 The humidity control performance of these selected homes is shown in Figure 11.